Russian Honey Cake Recipe

 Depending on the strength of your oven, this bread takes about 40-42 minutes to bake.

-Expert tips for making sandwich bread.
+Expert tips for making the perfect loaf of sandwich bread

 Allow time to rise